Create a Killer Resume and Cover Letter

 4. Work It

 Even if you have only worked part-time, you should list those jobs on your resume.
-Any job teaches you things all employers want in a potential employee.
+Any job teaches you things that all employers want in a potential employee.

 A server who used a POS system could write that you are quick to pick up new computer systems.
 If you worked in a call center, you have excellent listening skills.
 If you worked in retail, you have customer service and sales abilities.